-His biggest fan is his grandma who looks forward to Carl’s visit every summer.
-As the boat leaves Sark Nan waves from a rocky hill-top just as she did when Carl went off to school.
+His biggest fan was his grandma who looked forward to Carl’s visit every summer.
+When the boat left Sark Nan waved from a rocky hill-top just as she did when Carl went off to school.
 It is tradition on Sark for ladies to throw a posy of flowers from the boat as it leaves, if the posy drifts back toward the island it means you will return.
-Luckily they always do.
+Luckily they always did.

 At 19 Carl had no ambition or aspirations but with no jobs on Sark and winter coming he decided to apply for a job with horses on the mainland.
 Through an advertisement in Horse and Hound Carl arrived at the Fortune Centre in Hampshire, where adults with learning and physical disabilities are given a sense of freedom and achievement through riding.
 It was there Carl had his first opportunity to compete and it was on the Fortune Centre’s skewbald mare, Jolly Dolly, that Carl won the 1985 Young Dressage Rider Championship.